wdhif/notes/README.md

 ## Website installation

-The grimoire website is powered by Hugo (TODO Add hugo link).
-To build the website, you must first start by cloning the docDock (TODO link to docDock) theme which is managed by a submodule.
+The grimoire website is powered by [Hugo](https://gohugo.io).
+To build the website, you must first start by cloning the [docDock](https://github.com/vjeantet/hugo-theme-docdock) theme which is managed by a submodule.

 ```
 git submodule init